 Lesson #5: Exercise makes all the difference

-When I first started on my journey I was not exercising at all.
-I thought about it everyday but never made it a priority.
-Then somewhere between June 2012 and February 2013 I hit a plateau – my weight was hanging around 145 – 149 pounds.
-I was essentially maintaining my weight loss so I became somewhat content with that number.
+When I started my journey, I was not exercising at all.
+I thought about it every day but never made it a priority.
+Then, between June 2012 and February 2013, I hit a plateau – my weight was around 145 – 149 pounds.
+I was maintaining my weight loss so I became somewhat content with that number.
 However, I knew I could do better.

-I knew I didn’t want to reduce my calories anymore because I would’ve felt deprive.
+I knew I didn’t want to reduce my calories anymore because I would’ve felt deprived.
 The other option was to start exercising.
 This was the last major healthy habit I needed to get into place.
-So in February I dusted of my treadmill and started running.
-I read somewhere that to make a behavior a habit you need to do it at the same time every day till you do it without thinking about it.
+So, in February, I dusted off my treadmill and started running.
+I read somewhere that to make a behavior a habit; you need to do it at the same time every day till you do it without thinking about it.
 So that is what I did.

-I do want to say that my exercise routine is far from the iron man work out.
+I want to say that my exercise routine is far from the Iron Man work out.
 All I do is 45 minutes on my treadmill – 20 minutes of that is running.
-Then I do about 100 crunches and some arm exercises with resistant bands.
-So another lesson learned is exercise does not need to be complicated.
+Then, I do about 100 crunches and some arm exercises with resistant bands.
+So, another lesson learned is exercise does not need to be complicated.
 Just throw your earbuds in, grab your sneakers, and get a sweat on.

 Lesson #6: Discipline is more important than willpower

 Discipline is about intentionally creating an environment that supports your new lifestyle so you don’t have to depend on willpower.
-For example, taking the time to menu plan, making your meals ahead of time, and prioritizing exercise are examples of being disciplined.
-I have also learned that when I am disciplined it helps to form habits.
-So even though I may not always feel like planning my menu or prepping meals in advance I do it anyway because I know it will help me make healthier decisions – that is being disciplined.
+For example, being disciplined is taking the time to plan the menu, making your meals ahead of time, and prioritizing exercise.
+I have also learned that when I am disciplined, it helps me form habits.
+So even though I may not always feel like planning my menu or prepping meals in advance, I do it anyway because I know it will help me make healthier decisions – that is discipline.

-Those are the 6 weight loss lessons I have learned over the years.
-I know I still have a lot to learn but when I think about where I was years ago and compare it to now it makes smile because I know I have come so far.
+Those are the six weight loss lessons I have learned over the years.
+I know I still have a lot to learn, but when I think about where I was years ago and compare it to now, it makes me smile because I know I have come so far.
 That makes me happy.

 What about you?
 Do you have any weight loss lessons you want to share?